semantic-pie/lightest-ostis-pancake/README.md

 ```

 Replace <repo_url> with the URL of the git repository and <repo_name> with the desired name for the repository.
 If <repo_name> is not provided, it will default to the repository's base name.

-Replace github_username/repo_name with the GitHub username and repository name of the knowledge base.

 <br/>